Contact

 Ponce City Market Phase II

-• 619 Ponce, a four-story mass timber office building with 90,000 square feet of office space and 23,000 square feet retail space, is constructed with cross laminated timber, which is more sustainable than concrete or steel
+• 619 Ponce, a four-story mass timber office building with 90,000 square feet of office space and 23,000 square feet of retail space, is constructed with cross laminated timber, which is more sustainable than concrete or steel.
+The building is targeting LEED Gold certification and will utilize all-electric systems for energy efficient and low-carbon operations

-1. Given on 3/23/2022 for the period of 1/1/2021 to 12/15/2021 by the Pension Real Estate Association.
+3. Given on 3/23/2022 for the period of 1/1/2021 to 12/15/2021 by the Pension Real Estate Association.
 Jamestown pays to be a member of PREA.

 Jamestown Charitable Foundation